TominoCZ/FancyBlockParticles/README.md

 **Official mod page: https://minecraft.curseforge.com/projects/fancy-block-particles**

-**I leave issues open with a 'fixed' tag until the next release with those issues fixed**
+**I leave issues open with a 'fixed' tag until the next version of FBP with those issues fixed is released**